COSC3020/theoretical-sorting-qdog307/README.md

 By combining these two approaches, we can thoroughly investigate the validity of the claim.
 If the algorithm is genuinely comparison-based, the $O(n)$ claim would contradict established theoretical limits, making it highly unlikely.
 However, if the algorithm is not purely general-purpose, it might achieve $O(n)$ for specific cases while not fulfilling its broad claims.

+I expect to see runtimes that are simialr to other algorithms with the claim of $O(n)$, we should see the runtime increase lineraly as the input grows.
+I will also expect consistency with testing and make sure as the stress of the tests increase for results to stay consistent.

 ## Sources
 I used the lecture sides in sorting focusing on the theortical section of the slides for the information of bounds.